yuval-harpaz/covid-19-israel-matlab/code/apps.md

 when London, areaType=region, and not nation as in the example<br>
 for cases, run seperate queries using metrics maleCases and femaleCases<br>
 for deaths use metric=newDeaths28DaysByDeathDate<br>
-use yesterday's date for release
+use yesterday's date for release, or no release field.